xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 to correct behavior "down stream" in Verifier and MCs.

-Inspection of prebuilder output seems to indicate that these type assignements are not correct for expressions involving values based on types constrained with ranges.
+Inspection of prebuilder output seems to indicate that these type assignments are not correct for expressions involving values based on types constrained with ranges.

 5.1.3 Asymmetric Ranges
 A range provides for a minimum and a maximum value.
 These values are stored in the metamodel as string data.
-An empty minimum or empty maximum is a legal possiblity.
+An empty minimum or empty maximum is a legal possibility.
 It is considered valid for a range to constrain only the minimum or only the maximum value linked to a type.
 Therefore, enforcement shall deal with the possibility of checking values in only one "direction".